Off-Page SEO

 Use segmentation

-For instance, if you are marketing a new line of cosmetics, you could create a specific email campaign for women over the age of 40, highlighting products that cater to their skincare needs.
+For instance, if you are marketing a new line of cosmetics, you could create a specific email campaign for women over 40, highlighting products that cater to their skincare needs.

 Sending cold emails at the right time for maximum impact